adtrace/adtrace_sdk_web/README.md

 ## <a id="example-app">Example apps</a>

-You can check how our SDK can be used in the web app by checking [example app][example-app] in this repository.
+You can check how our SDK can be used in the web app by checking [example apps][example-apps] or [demo app][demp-app] in this repository.

 ## <a id="installation">Installation</a>